Best Practices for Preventing Accidental Data Leakage

 Creating Smart Group Without Updating Memberships

-Keep Group Hidden from GAL Until it is Ready to be Used
+Keep Group Hidden from GAL Until It Is Ready to Be Used

 Keeping a group and its membership hidden from discoverability by external tools like Outlook can also help you comply with organizational policies for ensuring secrecy.